 The time frame for the storm is overnight Friday, March 24 into Saturday morning, March 25, according to the National Weather Service.

-Accumulating snowfall is expected in the areas shown in blue in the image above from AccuWeather.com.
-Areas farther south will see a mix of rain and snow, with all rain expected around the coast.
+Accumulating snowfall is expected in the areas shown in blue in the second image above from AccuWeather.com.

 Check back to Daily Voice for updates.

 Click here to follow Daily Voice Armonk and receive free news updates.